chhans/tor-automation/README.md

 ## Licensing

-All the files, including this readme, is licensed under the MIT License (MIT) located [HERE](LICENSE.md)
+All the files, including this readme, are licensed under the MIT License (MIT) located [HERE](LICENSE.md)